dm-urievich/GWUNW_GC97/README.md

 <img src='GWUNW-GC97-200V.png' width='400'>

-Python code to get data from GWUNW GC97 battery capacity indicator
+## Python code to get data from GWUNW GC97 battery capacity indicator

 Link to the device:
 https://aliexpress.com/item/1005003378624928.html

+## Overview

 GC97 is a coulumb counter battery capacity indicator.
-Evaluation of Li-ion (LiFePO4, Li-poly) battery charge based on battery voltage inaccurate.
+Evaluation of Li-ion (LiFePO4, Li-poly) battery charge based on battery voltage is an inaccurate.
 To get reamain capacity need to count income and outcome current, the difference is a battery charge.

 Originally I used GC97 as battery capacity indicator on my DIY power station.
-Now that battery is an UPS (uninterruptible power source) for my smart home controller.
+Now that battery is a UPS (uninterruptible power source) for my smart home controller.

-GC97 has an UART interface.
+GC97 has a UART interface.
 Data avilable over UART:
    - battery voltage
    - battery current
    - battery power